Greetings from the Assessment Committee!

 You should document your assessment activities every quarter.
-The peer-review process of these assessments will be determined within each department.
+The review process of these assessments is determined by each department.

 In addition, at the end of every academic year all Department Coordinators need to document departmental goals, plans, and any assessment-related support needs.

 Here is the annual schedule of assessment milestones for you and your department: Assessment Schedule.